sph-mn/sph-web-publish/readme.md

 * name: a custom string
 * match: a string to match filename extensions, a list of strings to match multiple filename extensions, true to match all files or a procedure `string:path -> boolean`
 * last: true if no more handlers of the current pass should be used, false if more handlers should possibly match
-* path-f: a procedure for generating the full path a handler will write to. used to check for conflicts and will be passed to the handler function. `swp-env string:relative-path -> false/string:target-path`
+* path-f: a procedure that returns the full path a handler will write to. used to check for conflicts and will be passed to the handler function. `swp-env string:relative-path -> false/string:target-path`
 * f: a file handler procedure `swp-env source-path target-path -> boolean`. all paths are full paths. if result is false, all processing is aborted

 for example, here the default handler for sxml